agcty/nextjs-advanced-starter/README.md

 - Code formatting with Prettier
   - Code is auto-formatted on save
 - Inter font
-  - Really good looking apple-like open source font.
+  - Nice looking apple-like open source font.
   - Don't like it?
 It's easily [replacable](#changing-the-font)
 - Standardized absolute imports
   - Import from @components/MyComp instead of ../../components/MyComp